 Not only do you want to increase your income, but you also want to lower your expenses.
-While I’ve written over 100 ways to save money, here are a few ideas that offer big savings for little effort:
+While I’ve written about over 100 ways to save money, here are a few ideas that offer big savings for little effort:

 - Track your spending with a free app like Personal Capital (Click here to sign up for Personal Capital and get a free $20 Amazon gift card).

 - Shop for your auto insurance with a site like Esurance.

 #5) Keep Increasing Your Payments

 Set an alert on your calendar to adjust the amount of money you’ll pay each month towards your loans.

-Ideally, you’ll put everything leftover, besides a small emergency fund towards your loans.
+Ideally, you’ll put everything that’s leftover — besides a small emergency fund — towards your loans.